 - Total procurement spend with business enterprises owned by women, minority, and disabled veterans (WMDVBEs) exceeded $1.4 billion, or 41% of total spend (2013).

 - Recognized by the American Council for an Energy-Efficient Economy for leadership in advancing energy-efficient codes and standards in California, and for helping to spur similar conservation efforts nationwide (2012).

 - Founding partner of the American Red Cross’ PrepareSoCal initiative, a 3-year preparedness campaign to help Californians plan ahead for catastrophes and life-threatening emergencies.

 - SoCore Energy has accelerated the adoption of solar energy by establishing relationships with commercial and industrial customers that own/lease multiple roofs nationwide.
 Solar power production totals 39,000,000 kWh, equivalent to reducing GHG emissions by more than 64,000 metric tons (December 2014).

 - Optimum Energy’s HVAC energy optimization solutions saved 175 million kWh in energy consumption, more than 36 million gallons of water, and removed more than 272 million pounds in CO2 from the environment – the equivalent of 25,000+ passenger vehicles (October 2013).

 - Proterra was recognized by the California Air Resources Board as the first company to deliver a full-size transit vehicle that meets California’s Zero Emission Bus Rules.
-Proterra’s fleet of buses has traveled more than 250,000 miles, saving more than 1500 barrels of oil and prevented more than 966,000 pounds in CO2 emissions.
+Proterra’s fleet of buses has traveled more than 940,000 miles, preventinged more than 1.6 million tons in CO2 emissions.

 - Clean Power Finance has helped facilitate solar development by building a marketplace to connect industry professionals who need finance products with investors looking for stable investments.